 - Balance users' personal preferences with productivity.
 Offer enough variety—especially if you're shifting from a bring-your-own-device (BYOD) culture — but test products exhaustively.

 - Plan and implement a comprehensive mobile protection strategy, factoring in features such as Windows 10 Pro mobile device management (MDM).

 - Put in place a process for recycling old devices, ensuring that data is properly destroyed and assets are disposed of in an environmentally responsible way.
 This can be outsourced, for example with Lenovo Asset Recovery Service.
 Such services can also provide cash for your old devices, which can help to reduce the overall cost of new device acquisition.

 With your new program, you should have a mobile device policy in place.
-Some best practices include:
+Some best practices for retailers include:

 - Factoring in a mix of business and personal use.
 Set restrictions on corporate data and intellectual property using a mobile device management (MDM) solution.

 - Having a viable process for handling old devices.
 Do they get reassigned to another employee?
 What happens to stored data that might be confidential?